Rayanworkout/Crypto-Price-Alert/README.md

 # Price Alert

-A bot that sens you telegram alerts for the cryptos you want to track.
+A bot that sends you telegram alerts for the cryptos you want to track.

 You just need to sign in to [CoinMarketCap API](https://coinmarketcap.com/api/) in order to get a free API key and to perform up to 333 requests a day.